tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 <h5>Number of Genetic Variants</h5>

-We do not need to use the full genome-wide data for this tutorial, only a small fraction of the 80 million total available variants.
-This provides a reliable approximation for the genomic analyses in this tutorial and importantly, reduces the computation time required to complete the tutorial.
+1000G data contains over 80 million variants genome-wide.
+The 1000G data we are using in this practical is only a small fraction of these variants.
+This data gives a reliable approximation for the genomic analyses in this tutorial and importantly, reduces the computation time required to complete the tutorial.
 The following command derives the number of genetic variants on chromosomes 1 to chromosome 22 by counting the number of lines in the relevant (.bim) file, which contains a single variant per line.